FarronF/limerick-council-meetings/meetings/2014/12/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 17th November 2014.md

 The redevelopment of the Fireplace Site in Kings Island was under review and will

-have regard to the heritage value of the property.--- (b)
+have regard to the heritage value of the property.
+---
+(b)

 Hyde Road Refurbishment